Interactive Filmmaking Book for Children and Teens

 Highly interactive and easy to understand

-The book uses 55 video clips, dozens of still images, and clear text to explain film storytelling and the filmmaking process.
+The book uses 55 video clips, dozens of still images, and clear text to explain film language and the filmmaking process.
 All the video clips can play full-screen.

 Learners can tap or click to see tips, information and questions.